cabuelow/mang-qual-models/README.md

 3. 03_plot-scenarios.R: plot the scenario results

-4. 04_model-spatial.R: map models to mangrove typologies
+4. 04_model-spatial.R: map forecasts and hindcasts to mangrove typologies

+5. 05_map-spatial.R: map spatial outcomes

-5. 05_model-spatial-validation.R: hindcast and validate spatial model
+6. 06_spatial-validation.R: compare hindcast to historical mangrove loss and gain to validate

-6.  models.R: a script that builds different conceptual models
+7.  helpers/models.R: a script that builds different conceptual models

-7.  helpers.R: a script with helper functions for simulating responses
+8.  helpers/helpers.R: a script with helper functions for simulating responses

 ##### TODO